Run a new Machine

 Place data into files on the Machine

-Important: This won’t work for large files, as there’s a limit to how much data can be stored in an app secret or a Machine’s configuration.
+Important: This won’t work for large files.
+There’s a limit to how much data can be stored in an app secret or a Machine’s configuration.

 Copy a local file into the Machine file system

-Fly Secrets are stored in an encrypted vault, and become environment variables on each Machine started on the app.
+Fly Secrets are stored in an encrypted vault, and by default they are available as environment variables on each of the app’s Machines.

 fly secrets set \